 - Close the "Settings" app and open "Control Panel" -> "Programs" -> "Turn Windows features on or off

-- After reboot search for "bash" in the start menu and open the program
+- After reboot, search for "bash" or "Ubuntu" in the start menu and open the program.

-- The first time it will ask to accept the terms of service and will ask to create a username and password.
+- The first time it will ask you to accept the terms of service and to create a username and password.
 If you're not familiar with the linux environment, this password is needed for most sudo (i.e., administrator) commands

-You now have bash and all linux commands available at your computer.
+You now have the bash console, and all linux commands, available at your computer.

-To start in linux mode just open the "Bash on Ubuntu on Windows " program.
+To start in linux mode just open the "bash" program.
 (Your windows files are under /mnt/c)

 - If you prefer to work from your windows files from start, it is also possible to enter from the CMD prompt by typing bash

-- For visual programs an X11 server is needed.
+- For visualisation, an X11 server is needed.
 We recommend the Xming X server, available at https://sourceforge.net/projects/xming.

 Download that program and follow the default installation instructions

-- Start up the Xming program from the start menu.
-There should be now a X logo in the notification bar at the bottom left corner of your screen.
+- Open "Xming" from the start menu.
+There should now be a "X" logo in the notification bar at the bottom left corner of your screen.
 Mouseover to see the address of the X11 display. (default case 0.0)